 However, managing to capture a truly frightening scene, and present the viewer with a disturbing yet beautiful image is a real skill.

-In honour of Halloween we have compiled 13 great contemporary artists who focus on dark fantasy themes, and asked them to reveal why they paint such deadly themes.
+In honour of Halloween we have compiled 17 great contemporary artists who focus on dark fantasy themes, with many revealing why they paint such deadly themes.

 "I am a fan of all things fantasy and much of horror falls into this.
 It's the dark side of fantasy with many monsters, characters and fantasy situations," reveals illustrator Anne Stokes.